Seminar Frequently Asked Questions

 A panelist is someone who is asked by the moderator to be on the panel of their seminar.
 Panelists are contributors on the topic, and are not involved or responsible in leading, organizing, or coordinating a seminar.
 There may only be a maximum of 4 (four) panelists in any given seminar for a total of 5 presenters maximum (including the moderator).
 Additional panelists must be approved by the Director of Education and Tales of the Cocktail Team.

 What is the difference between the Moderator and the Panelist?

 The Moderator is in charge of all communications between Tales of the Cocktail and their panelists.
 They are responsible for meeting all their deadlines and communicating what is expected to the panelists.
-Moderators receive an Honorarium for leading the seminar.
+Moderators are entitled to receive an Honorarium for leading the seminar.
 Panelists simply present during the seminar.

+COMING SOON!
 Click here to view the Presenter Compensation Guidelines.
-Once a seminar is accepted that we will outline the incentives or package for the moderator and panelists.
-If you have questions about compensation please email firstname.lastname@example.org
+Once a seminar is accepted, we will outline the incentives or package for the moderator and panelists.
+If you have questions about compensation please email Submissions@TalesoftheCocktail.org.

 What happens if my seminar is accepted?

 You will receive an email from Alex@TalesoftheCocktail.org asking you to confirm that you accept and agree to present your seminar(s), adhere to the deadlines and materials needed, and acknowledge the compensation provided by Tales of the Cocktail.

 What are the other deadlines involved in leading a seminar?